 - The ASB Unit is working in a targeted area of Sunderland West which is suffering from alleged anti-social behaviour being perpetrated by youths.
 Questionnaires have been carried out with the community in order to gauge the level of issues.
 The details revealed community tension, noise, youth disorder and rowdy and disruptive behaviour.
 Officers attend residents meetings to speak with the community and take on board their ideas and concerns about how the issues can be tackled.
-As a result a Project Group has been established to look at youth provision and diversion, environment, community tensions, enforcement and education - Residents play an active part in providing information about anti-social behaviour and are regularly consulted and updated with regard to ongoing work in their community. - The ASB Unit has worked with youths in the Sunderland West area to try and understand why they are gathering and has subsequently provided information about the youth diversionary activities available in the area - The ASB Unit is also working with a number of secondary schools to provide information about the long-term implications that enforcement action may have on a child or young person's future, such as the impact on obtaining a driving licence; gainful employment in certain fields; travelling abroad, etc. with a view to encourage young people to engage in positive activities rather than anti-social behaviour.
+As a result a Project Group has been established to look at youth provision and diversion, environment, community tensions, enforcement and education. - Residents play an active part in providing information about anti-social behaviour and are regularly consulted and updated with regard to ongoing work in their community. - The ASB Unit has worked with the youths in the Sunderland West area to try and understand why they are gathering and has subsequently provided information about the youth diversionary activities available in the area. - The ASB Unit is also working with a number of secondary schools to provide information about the long-term implications that enforcement action may have on a child or young person's future, such as the impact on obtaining a driving licence; gainful employment in certain fields; travelling abroad, etc. with a view to encourage the youths to think about how they look for other activities rather than engage in anti-social behaviour.
 The lesson plans delivered are aimed at preventing anti-social behaviour and reducing re-offending.
 Presentations have been delivered at Venerable Bede, St Robert of Newminster, Southmoor and Castleview Academy.
-Further schools will be approached with a view to rolling this presentation out across the city
+Further schools will be approached with a view to rolling this presentation out across the City.